fdexnr/rapportCC-groupA/README.md

-# rapportCC-groupA
+# RapportCC-groupA - VirtualBox Networks
+VirtualBox allows different virtual network options for its VMs, each with its own authorizations and limitations.
+Depending on the selected network some of the communications between the network elements will be allowed or not.
+There are four main networks:
+1. NAT
+2. Bridge
+3. Internal network
+4. host-only

-# Bridge Network with VirtualBox
+## Bridge Network with VirtualBox

   # Principle :
 Thank's to a Specific Driver installed on the host PC, VirtualBox is "connected" to a network interface of this host computer (like eth0 of the physic machine).
 This enables VirtualBox to do two things: